LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/placing_otus_in_trees.rst

 .. admonition:: Exercise

 	* Download this tree to your computer and view it.
+	* Is the tree correctly rooted?
+I.e. is the most basal clade (Araneae, spiders) correctly oriented?
+You might need to re-root the tree (see :ref:`here <tree_viewing>` if you don't know how to do this).
+You should make sure to reroot both the renamed and the un-renamed trees.
 	* Use your tree viewer's search function to highlight the OTUs.
 Has their topology changed compared with the OTU-only tree?
 Is it improved?
 	* Are OTUs distributed across taxonomic clades, or are they clustered within clades?
 What might be the reasons for these patterns?
 	* Have any OTUs been placed very close to any of our novel references?
 What might this mean?